Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Ideal zeta functions of nilpotent Lie lattices

 The shortcomings of \cite[Conjecture~4.5]{duSWoodward/08} notwithstanding, the present paper owes a great deal of inspiration to \cite[Chapter~4]{duSWoodward/08}.
 Our very Condition~\ref{con} is modelled on the conjunction of the properties $(\dag)$ and $(*)$ in \cite[Definition~4.56]{duSWoodward/08}; our matrix $\delta$ (see \eqref{def:delta}) represents -- up to a scalar factor -- the map $\pi_{\mathcal{B}}$ in \cite[Definition~4.40]{duSWoodward/08} with respect to a cocentral basis, a concept generalizing \cite[Definition~4.37]{duSWoodward/08}.
 There are, nonetheless, two fundamental differences in approach.
 Firstly, we do not analyze cone integrals but develop the $\mfp$-adic machinery introduced in~\cite{Voll/10}.
 Secondly, we realize that the ideal zeta function of a nilpotent Lie lattice $\mcL$ is determined by the associative algebra generated by $\ad(\mcL)$; rather than hypothesizing about linear bases for the former, we formulate necessary conditions on suitable generators of the latter.

-In the remainder of the section we develop a number of (unconditional) applications of Theorem~\ref{thm:main} establishing generic functional equations for ideal zeta functions of nilpotent Lie lattices, confirming some of the more specific conjectures in \cite{duSWoodward/08}.
+In the remainder of the section we develop a number of (unconditional) applications of Theorem~\ref{thm:main} establishing generic local functional equations for ideal zeta functions of nilpotent Lie lattices, confirming some of the more specific conjectures in \cite{duSWoodward/08}. \revone{We record these results in the characteristic-independent fashion made possible by Corollary~\ref{cor:char.p}.
+Recall that, given a Lie ring (viz.\ $\Z$-Lie lattice) $\mcL$ and a compact discrete valuation ring $\lri$ (of arbitrary characteristic), the ideal zeta function $\zeta^{\nl}_{\mcL(\lri)}(s)$ of $\mcL(\lri) = \mcL\otimes_\Z\lri$ is the rational ordinary generating function enumerating the $\lri$-ideals of $\mcL(\lri)$ of finite additive index in~$\mcL(\lri)$.}